Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Benchmark Experiments

 We first evaluated our method on the \cite{mandl1980evaluation} and \cite{mumford2013dataset} city datasets, two popular benchmarks for evaluating \ac{NDP} algorithms~\citep{mumford2013new, john2014routing, kilic2014demand, ahmed2019hyperheuristic}.
-The Mandl dataset is one small synthetic city, while the Mumford dataset consists of four synthetic cities, labelled Mumford0 through Mumford3, and gives values of $S$, $MIN$, and $MAX$ to use when benchmarking on each city.
+Mandl is just one small synthetic city with fifteen nodes.
+The Mumford dataset consists of four synthetic cities, labeled Mumford0 through Mumford3, and it specifies values of $S$, $MIN$, and $MAX$ to use when benchmarking on each city.
 The values $n$, $S$, $MIN$, and $MAX$ for Mumford1, Mumford2, and Mumford3 are taken from three different real-world cities and their existing transit networks, giving the dataset a degree of realism.
-Details of these benchmarks, and the parameters we use when evaluating on them, are given in \autoref{tab:dataset}.
+More details of these benchmark cities are given in \autoref{tab:dataset}.

-In all of our experiments, we set the transfer penalty $p_T$ used to compute average trip time $C_p$ to $p_T = 300$s (five minutes).
-This value is a reasonable estimate of a passenger's preference for avoiding transfers versus saving time; it is widely used by other methods when evaluating on these benchmarks~\citep{mumford2013new}, so using this same value of $p_T$ allows us to directly compare our results with other results on these benchmarks.
+In all of our experiments, we set the transfer time penalty used in computing the average trip time $C_p$ to $300$s (five minutes).
+This value is widely used in other work that reports results on these \ac{MDP} benchmarks~\citep{mumford2013new}, so using this value of the transfer time penalty allows us to directly compare our own results with these other results.